-The legislative history of the 1987 Act does not explicitly state Congress's reason for allowing energy companies to participate in the qualifying-income exception.115 However, the exception was very likely intended to encourage the development of energy infrastructure within the United States.
-When the law was passed, the energy industry was depressed and energy imports were on the rise.116 The committees responsible for drafting the legislation held three days of hearings to review the use and taxation of MLPs.117 Witnesses explained how partnerships could be used to more easily raise capital for oil and gas exploration.118
+The legislative history of the 1987 Act does not explicitly state Congress's reason for allowing energy companies to participate in the qualifying-income exception.
+However, the exception was very likely intended to encourage the development of energy infrastructure within the United States.
+When the law was passed, the energy industry was depressed and energy imports were on the rise.
+The committees responsible for drafting the legislation held three days of hearings to review the use and important bipartisan legislation that will level the tax playing field for clean energy \dots -work that I intend to finish.").